marcosvdotcom/Fall25_LibResearch/index.md

 - To understand at a base level how AI should be used in the research process
 - To make sure you know where to go for next steps, either to start your research or for more support

 {% include alert.html text="Are you doing this workshop for a class?
 Make sure to fill out the google form with your answers!
-[Right click here and open in a new tab!](https://docs.google.com/forms/d/e/1FAIpQLSdCQOkO_333XKPdP6d9TG-jmZw8VbW-uHrTBAATWQI6Q9nk9Q/viewform?usp=sharing&ouid=112866992831532553930)" align="center" color="success" %}{:target="_blank"}
+[Right click here and open in a new tab!](https://docs.google.com/forms/d/e/1FAIpQLSdCQOkO_333XKPdP6d9TG-jmZw8VbW-uHrTBAATWQI6Q9nk9Q/viewform?usp=sharing&ouid=112866992831532553930)" align="center" color="success" %}

+{% include video-embed.html youtubeid="v-YBQsiusEA?si=HKnTYBm0fqkmjPyc" caption="Welcome from Marco Seiferle-Valencia, Open Education Librarian" %}

 {% include toc.html %}